Download a FREE E-Book with 20 Easy Weeknight Dinners

 Place these cranberry oatmeal cookies in the freezer to freeze for up to 3 months.
 Defrost each cookie as needed in the fridge or on the counter at room temp.

-Try these other gluten free cookie recipes!
+Try these other cookie recipes!

 • Healthy Almond Joy Cookies